Trezor vs. Ledger Nano S ▷ Our Great Hardware Wallets Review!

-Safe deposit feels cheaper because it's made of plastic and is lighter than the ledger.
+Trezor feels cheaper because it's made of plastic and is lighter than the ledger.
 Ledger looks more like a conventional USB stick, feels more robust with its steel housing and weighs 16,2g.

 Both devices are sturdy, but we prefer the Ledger because the steel outer case gives us more confidence that it will withstand shock.
 Trezor may have a larger screen size than the Ledger, but we don't feel that it affects usability.

-At the end...
+And finally ...
 In terms of construction quality and appearance, we give ledgers the advantage.

 Which coins does Trezor support and which cryptocurrencies does Ledger support?

 This is probably the most important factor for anyone looking to choose a hardware wallet.
 After all, what good is it to choose a hardware wallet if it doesn't support the cryptos you want to store?
-When Altcoin Trader or investors, we love the number of cryptos Ledger supports and believe this gives users more flexibility.
+When Altcoin traders or investors, we love the number of cryptos Ledger supports and believe this gives users more flexibility.

-At the end...
+And finally ...
 Ledger is superior here too, due to the number of cryptocurrencies it supports.

 Important note about the ledger: Note that the ledger only supports a maximum of 5 different cryptocurrencies on one device.
 So if you plan on storing many different cryptocurrencies on your device, you may need to purchase multiple Ledger hardware wallets.

 Both Ledger and Trezor have excellent software, but there are some differences when it comes to compatibility.